daviddrysdale/mdbook-indexing/README.md

 The `use_chapter_names` boolean config option enables a mode where the generated index uses the names of chapters where index entries are located, rather than just numbers.

+### Skip Renderer

+The `skip_renderer` config option allows indexing output to be skipped for some renderers, specified as a comma-separated list.

 ## Limitations

 - Avoid putting the index inside a link, as it breaks the link, i.e. prefer: